noah-finestone/Event_Management_API/README.md

 git clone guestlist.bundle my_repo_clone

 ```
-then cd into the root folder of the cloned repo
+then cd into the root folder of the cloned repo using

 ```